mssalvatore/tmpwatcher/README.md

   -c CONFIG_PATH, --config-path CONFIG_PATH
                         A config file to read settings from.
 Command line arguments override values read from the config file.
-                        If the config file does not exist, owwatcher will log a warning and ignore the specified config file.
+                        If the config file does not exist, tmpwatcher will log a warning and ignore the specified config file.
 NOTE:
                         If a config file is specified, all other command-line options will be ignored. (default: None)